computablee/DotMP/README.md

 cd OpenMP.NET
 doxygen Doxyfile
 ```
-This will generate documentation in the root of the project under the `OpenMP.NET.Docs` directory.
+This will generate documentation in the root of the project under the `OpenMP.NET.Docs` directory in both LaTeX and HTML formats.

 ## Supported Constructs